 Either you’ve finally taken the plunge (or been gently shoved by your adventuring party) behind the screen and it’s your first DMing, or you’re a tried and true Dungeon Master searching for your group’s next journey.
-Being a DM for any tabletop RPG automatically grants you an abundance of possibilities in the creative realm, but Dungeons & Dragons 5th edition is king of that hill, and we know too many options isn’t always good.
+Being a DM for any tabletop RPG automatically grants you an abundance of possibilities in the creative realm, but DnD 5E is king of that hill, and we know too many options isn’t always good.

 Whether you’ve caught the dreaded DM burnout or just starting out, if you’re looking for inspiration, we’ve got your six.
-Well, not quite, but we’ve got your five–five DnD campaign ideas, that is!
+Well, not quite, but we’ve got your 12 DnD 5E campaign ideas, that is!

 Premise: Let’s start out small.
 Almost every adventuring party has come across some sort of cult and, as a whole, players can hardly resist the takedown of an evil cult.
 This quest will trigger your group’s cult-hunting instincts, as they attempt to chase a mysterious group who seems to be causing visitors and now locals to go missing.